-Budget-conscious real estate teams choose Zoho CRM when they need advanced features but can't justify Salesforce's $150-300/user/month price tag.
-A 10-agent brokerage can get full CRM functionality for $140-520/month (vs $1,500-3,000/month for Salesforce Enterprise), saving $15,000-30,000 annually while still accessing custom objects, territory management, workflow automation, and AI lead scoring.
-Zoho is the 'enterprise CRM for teams who can't afford enterprise pricing'.
+Budget-conscious CRE investment and development firms choose Zoho CRM when they need advanced features but can't justify Salesforce's $150-300/user/month price tag.
+A 10-person acquisition team can get full CRM functionality for $140-520/month (vs $1,500-3,000/month for Salesforce Enterprise), saving $15,000-30,000 annually while still accessing custom objects, market/submarket coverage, workflow automation, and AI deal scoring.
+Zoho is the 'enterprise CRM for emerging sponsors who can't afford enterprise pricing'.

 Technical framework for CTOs evaluating AI solutions with Build vs Buy analysis